-This fantastic light show is an enchanting experience for all ages.
-For two months, when it gets dark, the Jardin des Plantes is invaded by monumental light structures set in the alleys and pitches of the garden.
-It changes theme.
-Recently the exhibition was about endangered species and the environment in general so visitors could see giant mammoths, dinosaurs, white bears and many other animals.
-Another show focuses on the ocean: diving into the unknown to go along with the Océans exhibition at the Galerie de l'Évolution.
+A recent exhibition was about endangered species and the environment so visitors could see giant mammoths, dinosaurs, white bears and many other animals.
+Another show focusds on the ocean: diving into the unknown to go along with the Océans exhibition at the Galerie de l'Évolution.
 (By World In Paris)

 Is this on your list of winter activities?
 I know, Venice probably isn't the first place you think of when planning your winter holidays.
 But time your visit for the city's yearly Carnevale in February, and you'll be delighted you did.
 Venezia truly becomes a "City of Masks," with mysterious figures in glamorous disguises and ornate masks wandering its cobbled streets from dawn till dusk.

 The grandiose masquerade balls may require invitations and cost an arm and a leg, but meandering through the narrow alleyways looking for Carnevale costumes is absolutely free.
 There are also candle-lit boat parades, street performances and concerts open to the public at no charge.
 Don’t be shy about taking pictures.
 It’s the thing to do, and those in costume are more than happy to pose dramatically in character.

 Booking a hotel could be problematic though... here are the various neighborhoods of Venice – check them out before you decide.